sandersaares/DocumentAuthoring/docs/Content.md

 Changes made in the document owner's repository and its pull requests automatically trigger a build process that generates and publishes the updated output documents on the web and links them in pull request comments.

-Local document compilation is also relatively straightforward.
+Local document compilation on your PC is also relatively straightforward.
 The system requirements for local compilation are:

 * Windows 10 or a recent Linux distribution with a graphical user interface
 * Java